What Is Phishing

 - Exposed personal information of customers and co-workers

 - Outsiders can access to confidential communications, files, and systems

 - Damage to employer's reputation

 How can I protect against Phishing Attacks?

-Opt instead for a system that identifies suspicious email based on anomalytics, which looks for unusual patterns in traffic to identify suspicious emails, then rewrites the embedded URL and maintains a constant watch on the URL for in-page exploits and downloads.
+The most effective systems identify suspicious emails based on anomalytics, which looks for unusual patterns in traffic to identify suspicious emails, then rewrites the embedded URL and maintains a constant watch on the URL for in-page exploits and downloads.

 Anti-Phishing Training Suite

-Our customers have used our Anti-Phishing Training Suite and our Continuous Training Methodology to reduce successful phishing attacks and malware infections by up to 90%.
-Make our unique, four-step Assess, Educate, Reinforce, Measure approach the foundation of your phishing awareness training program.
+Proofpoint customers have used Anti-Phishing Training Suite and Continuous Training Methodology to reduce successful phishing attacks and malware infections by up to 90%.
+This unique, four-step Assess, Educate, Reinforce, and Measure approach can be the foundation of any organization’s phishing awareness training program.